 - Yellabinna Wilderness Protection Area.

-The AW NRM region is diverse in its fauna, flora and cultural heritage.
+The AW Landscape region is diverse in its fauna, flora and cultural heritage.
 With some of the hottest and most remote areas in South Australia and no permanent rivers or creeks, water is a limiting factor throughout the region.

 Threats to natural resources in the region include: